WordPress Themes can be more faster than you think let’s see how !!?

 CHOOSE A GOOD THEME

-When you choose a theme, check the page speed of the theme’s demo, using a tool such as Pingdom, to see how quickly it runs with nothing added to it.
-This should give you an idea of how well coded it is.
+When you choose a theme, for example, check the page speed of the theme’s demo, using a tool such as Pingdom, to see how quickly it runs with nothing added to it.
+This will give you an idea of how well-coded it is.

 USE A CONTENT DELIVERY NETWORK

-I recently started using a content delivery network (CDN) for one of my websites and noticed a 55% reduction in bandwidth usage and a huge improvement in page-loading speed.
+I recently started using a content delivery network (CDN) for one of my websites and, as a result, noticed a 55% reduction in bandwidth usage and a huge improvement in page-loading speed.

 A CDN hosts your files across a huge network of servers around the world.
-If a user from Argentina visits your website, then they would download files from the server closest to them geographically.
-Because your bandwidth is spread across so many different servers, the load on any single server is reduced.
+For instance, if a user from Argentina visits your website, then they would download files from the server closest to them geographically.
+As a result, because your bandwidth is spread across so many different servers, the load on any single server is reduced.

 Setting up a CDN can take a few hours, but it’s usually one of the quickest ways to dramatically improve page-loading speed.